 The best things come to those who wait.
 Patience is a virtue.
 Rome wasn’t built in a day.
 There are so many sayings and quotes that all boil down to the same sentiment: having patience means good things.
 Even in the kitchen.
 Yes, I went there.
 Because we all know I like quick and easy recipes with maximum flavors.
 But sometimes even I have to make an exception — and these wings?
 Totally exception-worthy.

 Because, I mean what spice-loving girl doesn’t adore hot wings?
 Amiright?

 So, yes, this is a longer process to make these things.
 It takes two days — but fortunately it’s very hands-off.

 On the first day, you rinse your wings and then put them in a marinade of buttermilk and chopped jalapeno pepper.
 Seal ’em up and chill for 24-hours.
 They need that time to mingle with the flavors.

 On the second day, you whip up a quick flour mixture of all-purpose flour mixed with chipotle pepper powder, salt and pepper.
 Then you coat all the wings in it and put them on a cooking sheet that’s been sprayed with cooking oil.
 Spray the wings with more cooking oil spray.
 Then bake them until they are good and crispy — flipping once.

 Finally, you heat up some butter with habanero pepper sauce and a touch of dark brown sugar.
 Whisk it all together and get it good and combined.
 And then, finally, toss those crispy baked hot wings with your fab habanero wing sauce.

 Then serve them.
-You could offer a little blue cheese on the side.
+You could offer a little blue cheese dressing on the side.
 But in my family, it’s all about the wings.

 Choosing Your Hot Sauce for Spicy Habanero Hot Wings